Customs Procedure Code Reference

 Tips and notes

-The codes here are the common ones, not the full tariff.
-Many goods need a specific combination, and the additional procedure code is where most reliefs are claimed.
-Always confirm the exact code against the current HMRC or EU tariff for your commodity and movement before submitting, because the wrong code can mean overpaying duty or a rejected declaration.
+The codes in this reference cover the most common movements.
+Many shipments need a specific combination of requested procedure, previous procedure, and additional procedure codes, and the additional code is where most reliefs and special conditions are declared.
+Always confirm the exact code against the current HMRC Trade Tariff or EU Combined Nomenclature for your commodity and movement before submitting — the wrong code can mean overpaying duty, losing a valid relief, or a rejected declaration.
+For complex procedures such as IP, end-use relief, or processing under customs control, take formal advice before filing.